Business Strategy Common Business KPI types Warehouse Strategy

 Once you know that, some simple math will tell you what your dwell time was for that particular load.
 Just add up how long the truck or container waited before moving on to its next destination.

-Then do that for each load in a given month, and take the average.
-Then you’ll have your average dwell time.
+Then, do that for each load in a given month and take the average.
+That will leave you with your average dwell time.

 Optimize this number, and you’ll gain insight into how efficiently your supply chain is working.
 This could save you a lot of headaches—and a lot of money.